wangru25/HERMES/README.md

 Documentation for HERMES can be found [here](https://weilab.math.msu.edu/HERMES/).

 ## Citing
-You may use the following bibtex entry to cite HERMES (will be updated with complete publication data):
+You may use the following bibtex entry to cite HERMES:
 ```
 @article{wang2020hermes,
   title={HERMES: Persistent spectral graph software},